devdeliw/website/static/blas/optimizing_L1.typ

   ]
 )

 After going through the SIMD-optimized implementation, this example really shows how impressive LLVM is.
-I'll show the benchmarks after the optimized section below.
+I will show the naive benchmarks after the optimized section below.

+#v(0.5em)

 === Optimized Implementation <saxpy_optimized>